GHG Grant Program for Buildings and Industry

 Snowshoe Inn Solar Power

-Snowshoe Inn, located in Fort Providence, was awarded $36,500 under the GHG Grant Program for Business and Industry on June 19, 2020.
+Snowshoe Inn, located in Fort Providence, was approved for a grant from the GHG Grant Program for Business and Industry on June 19, 2020.

-The project proposal includes an off-grid solar panel installation at the Snowshoe Inn site, which will service its connected commercial and residential buildings.
-The installation is expected to reduce up to 55 tonnes of GHG emissions annually.
+The project proposal included an off-grid solar panel installation at the Snowshoe Inn site, which will service its connected commercial and residential buildings.
+The installation was expected to reduce up to 55 tonnes of GHG emissions annually.

 J&R Mechanical District Heating

 On June 29, 2020, J&R Mechanical Ltd was awarded $274,000 under the GHG Grant Program for Buildings and Industry.

 Based in Yellowknife, J&R is a 100% Northern-owned plumbing, heating and ventilation contracting company.
 J&R employs thirty journeymen and apprentice plumbers/pipe fitters, oil burner and sheet metal mechanics, as well as 5th Class power engineer and WETT Certified personnel.